Virtual planar braid groups and permutations

-Parallel to classical knot theory, the theory of doodles on surfaces is modelled on an appropriate class of groups.
+In tandem with classical knot theory, the study of doodles on surfaces is structured around a suitable group theory framework.
 The role of groups for doodles on a 2-sphere is played by a class of right-angled Coxeter groups called {\it twin groups} (also called {\it planar braid groups}), which first appeared in the work of Shabat and Voevodsky \cite{ShabatVoevodsky}.
 Twin groups have been brought to attention by Khovanov \cite{Khovanov} who gave a topological interpretation of these groups.
 For each $n \ge 2$, the twin group $T_n$ is the set of homotopy classes of configurations of $n$ arcs in the infinite strip $\mathbb{R} \times [0,1]$ connecting fixed $n$ marked points on each of the parallel boundary lines such that each arc is monotonic and no three arcs have a point in common.
 The group structure on $T_n$ is given by the natural stacking operation.
 Taking the one point compactification of the plane, one can define the closure of a twin on a $2$-sphere analogous to the closure of a geometric braid in the 3-space.
 While Khovanov proved that every oriented doodle on a $2$-sphere is closure of a twin, an analogue of Markov Theorem for doodles on a 2-sphere is known due to Gotin \cite{Gotin}.
 A recent work \cite{NandaSingh2020} by Nanda and Singh established Alexander and Markov theorems for the virtual case.
 It is proved that a new class of groups called virtual twin groups, introduced in \cite{BarVesSin} and denoted by $VT_n$, plays the role of groups in the theory of virtual doodles.